mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 So the monk says, “I have nothing to carry.”
 And then the teacher says, “If you think it is important for you to carry the nothing, why don’t you go back, carrying it on your back.”

 Do you understand?
 That is the very sticky mind, still sticky mind.
 You cannot get out!
-Immediately, your tail is stuck in the door.
+Immediately your tail is stuck in the door.
 Well, your sleeve is stuck in the door. *[He laughs.]* That is the sticky nature of the mind.

 That’s why we have to [continually] practice *no design of having reward*.
 It’s pretty hard, but we can do it.